-- Delivery of new, neighborhood-serving amenities, such as retail and fresh food grocers - Provision of investment capital and growth opportunities for DC small businesses, particularly those led by underrepresented entrepreneurs - Creation of jobs for DC residents and pathways to the middle class - Increasing affordable and workforce housing strains credulity that either Akridge or any of their partners in this project are struggling entrepreneurs.
-Nor does it make sense that the the largest retail tenant, who promises to build the city's fanciest fish restaurant (not exactly a neighborhood-serving amenity) - and already owns a chain of great restaurants, is the region's largest fish purveyor and sits on the board of a Eagle Bank - is an underrepresented entrepreneur.
-Moreover, the addition of 100 units of luxury hotel - even with a friends and family discount - is a neighborhood-serving amenity that is in any way required.
+- Delivery of new, neighborhood-serving amenities, such as retail and fresh food grocers - Provision of investment capital and growth opportunities for DC small businesses, particularly those led by underrepresented entrepreneurs - Creation of jobs for DC residents and pathways to the middle class - Increasing affordable and workforce housing

+While I believe that the ANC has established that 8 out of 485 does precious little to increase either affordable or workforce housing, it strains credulity that either Akridge or any of their partners in this project are struggling entrepreneurs.
+Nor does it make sense that the the largest retail tenant, who promises to build the city's fanciest fish restaurant (not exactly a neighborhood-serving amenity) - and already owns a chain of great restaurants, is the region's largest fish purveyor and sits on the board of Eagle Bank - is an underrepresented entrepreneur.
+Moreover, the addition of 100 units of luxury hotel - even with a friends and family discount - is not a neighborhood-serving amenity that is in any way required.
 We already have fifteen new hotels located within the boundaries of our ANC - more than enough to meet our community's needs.

 Let's get real here.